rusiruavb/AF-IT19104218/README.txt

   2. Run "npm install" to install the dependencies
   3. Run "npm run start" to start the React application
   4. Then React application is start running on PORT 3000

+Test React application
+  1. Go to the "Frontend" folder.
+  2. Run "npm run test" to execute unit testing.

+Test Backend service
+  1. Go to the "Backend" folder.
+  2. Then navigate to the "node-api" folder.
+  3. Run "npm run test" to execute test case.